 - Local inductions

 If you are newly qualified nurse or midwife we offer a robust and innovative preceptorship programme.
-Our Healthcare Assistants/Maternity Support Workers joining the trust also are supported with a two week academy programme.
+Our Healthcare Assistants / Maternity Support Workers joining the Trust are supported with a two week academy programme.

 Building Your Clinical Skills